 - 1. Navigate to www.calseed.fund. - 2.
 Follow the link and complete the short eligibility form.
 Be prepared to answer brief questions about the eligibility of your proposed innovation and its stage of development. - 3.
-After initial screening, all eligible submissions will be invited to submit full applications. - 4.
+After an initial screening, all eligible submissions will be invited to submit full applications. - 4.
 Eligible applications will be sorted into four geographic regions for review, and then scored by the CalSEED Review Committee. - 5.
-The highest 8-9 scores from each region, totaling approximately 33 finalists recommended for funding. - 6.
+The highest scores from each region will be selected, with a potential of up to 20 total awards.
+Left over funding could be awarded to highest-ranking applications regardless of region. - 6.
 The CalSEED team will send award recommendations to the CEC for approval. - 7.
-The CEC will confirm and gavel in awardee selections at a monthly Business Meeting.
+The CEC will officially approve awardee selections at a monthly Business Meeting.